 - A. The applicant must be a U.S. citizen. - B. The applicant must have the appropriate nontraditional educator's license, as determined by the State Board of Education. - C. The applicant must teach full-time, as defined by the State Board of Education.
 Qualifying positions include teacher and school librarian; invalid positions include, but are not limited to, the following: assistant teacher, full-time substitute, high school counselor, curriculum specialist or administrator. - D. The applicant must teach full-time for a period of not less than one (1) academic year in grades kindergarten through twelve (K-12) in a Mississippi public school or public charter school located in a geographical shortage area approved by the State Board of Education OR teach in a K-12 public school or public charter school a critical shortage subject approved by the State Board of Education for 75% of the work day.
 NOTE: Designation as a Title I school does not necessarily mean that the school qualifies for teaching service cancellation.
 It is fully understood that it is the responsibility of the forgivable loan recipient to seek and secure employment in an area designated by the State Board of Education as having a critical teacher shortage.
-Neither the Board nor the State Board of Education.
+Neither the Board nor the State Board of Education assumes the obligation to perform that function.
+Geographical and subject critical shortage areas are determined by the State Board of Education.
 A list of critical shortage areas is published online at www.mississippi.edu/financialaid. - E. The applicant must have outstanding qualifying educational loans, received while pursuing an undergraduate degree.
 Qualifying educational loans obtained while in undergraduate school include the principal, interest, and related expenses such as the required interest premium on the unpaid balances of government (federal, state or local) and commercial loans obtained by the recipient for undergraduate educational expenses.
 Perkins loans and loans attained for receiving a master's degree do not qualify for repayment under MTLR.